 The job market is thriving, and as a job seeker, you may find yourself with multiple employment offers.
 While incredibly exciting to have more than one offer on the table, also comes responsibility.

-With a thriving job market, job seekers are often presented with multiple employment offers.
-Unfortunately, there has been a rise in instances in job seekers to accept more than one offer, decide where they really want to work, and then simply do not show up to the other company without letting the employer know their decision, i.e., ghosting.
+There has been a rise in instances of job seekers accepting more than one offer, deciding which company they want to work for, and not showing up to the other company without letting the employer know their decision—otherwise known as “ghosting” the employer.

-Let ITAC help you through the job searching process.
-We are with you every step of the way help you find a position that is a good fit for your employment needs and goals.
-Contact us today!
+We get it—looking for a job can be a lot of work, but you shouldn’t have to feel like you need to navigate it alone.
+ITAC Solutions can help you through the job process.
+We’ll be with you every step of the way to help you find a position that’s a good fit for your employment needs and goals.
+Contact us today.